HumanjavaEnterprises/nostr-auth-middleware/README.md

 A focused, security-first authentication middleware for Nostr applications.

+⚠️ **Important Security Notice**

+This library handles cryptographic keys and authentication tokens that are critical for securing your Nostr application and user data.
+Any private keys (`nsec`) or authentication tokens must be stored and managed with the utmost security and care.

+Developers using this middleware must inform their users about the critical nature of managing private keys and tokens.
+It is the user's responsibility to securely store and manage these credentials.
+The library and its authors disclaim any responsibility or liability for lost keys, compromised tokens, or data resulting from mismanagement.

 ## Project Philosophy

 This middleware follows key principles that promote security, auditability, and simplicity: